yguo005/N-Gram-Language-Model-and-Text-Generator/README.md

 ├── requirements.txt    # Python dependencies for the project.
 └── README.md           # This file.
 Use code with caution.
 ngram.py: Contains all the core functions for building and evaluating the language model.
-This includes data loading, tokenization, n-gram frequency calculation, model building with Laplace smoothing, sentence generation, and perplexity computation. app.py: Provides the front-end for the model.
+This includes data loading, tokenization, n-gram frequency calculation, model building with Laplace smooth... app.py: Provides the front-end for the model.
 It imports functions from ngram.py, creates a user interface with Streamlit, and allows users to generate text interactively in their browser.
 How It Works
 1. Data Collection and Preprocessing